mitko/collagerecipe/README.md

    ```
    You should see an image that looks exactly like the image below.
 Awesome!
 You are **ALL SET** to create your own collages by now!

-   The new image file should be in the directory where you installed collagerecipe:
+   The new image file should be in the directory where you installed collagerecipe.
+You can find it by running:
    ```
    ls | grep full.png
    ```